Generic Name: cyclosporine (SYE-kloe-spor-een)

 Increasing tear production in certain patients who do not produce enough tears on their own.

-Cyclosporine drops is a topical immunomodulator.
+Cyclosporine drops are a topical immunomodulator.
 Exactly how cyclosporine drops works is not known.

 Do NOT use cyclosporine drops if: